-- Assessed management's assumption of revenue growth rate by comparing the rate to industry trends, historical performance and operational developments; - Assessed the mathematical accuracy of management's value-in-use calculations; - Compared the current year actual results with the prior year forecasts to consider the reasonableness of management's forecasts; - Involving our internal valuation experts to review the valuation methodology and discount rate applied by management, and benchmarking the discount rates applied to other comparable companies in the same industry; and - Evaluated the sensitivity analysis performed by management around the revenue growth rate and discount rate to ascertain the extent and likelihood of such changes have been appropriately considered.
+- Challenging management's assumption of revenue growth rates adopted under the multiple probabilityweighted scenarios approach by comparing the rates to industry trends, the Group's historical performance and operational developments; - Assessing the mathematical accuracy of management's value-in-use calculations; - Assessing management's assumptions of the probability assigned to each scenario under the probabilityweighted scenarios approach by considering relevant factors such as the Group's business development and length and severity of the impact of COVID-19 with reference to the business and industry circumstances; - Involving our internal valuation experts to review the valuation methodology and discount rate applied by management, and benchmarking the discount rates applied to other comparable companies in the same industry; - Assessing management's assumptions of discount rates by comparing to the cost of capital and cost of debt of comparable organisations in the industry; and - Comparing the current year actual results with the prior year forecasts to consider the reasonableness of management's forecasts.

-Based on the procedures performed, we found the judgements and estimates made by management in relation to the value-in-use calculations were supportable by available evidence.
+Based on the procedures performed, we found the judgements and estimates made by management in relation to the valuein-use calculations were supportable by available evidence.